-- 19 FBC is subject to corporate income taxes imposed by the Federal and BC governments. - 20 Current income taxes have been calculated using the flow-through (taxes payable) method, - 21 consistent with BCUC-approved past practice, at the corporate tax rate of 27 percent for 2022. - 22 which is unchanged from 2021.
-The corporate tax rates used in this Application are based on - 23 the Canada Income Tax Act and the BC Income Tax Act enacted legislation and are updated - each year as part of the annual rate setting process. - 25 Income tax for 2022 is forecast to decrease by \$0.945 million or 11.1 percent compared to 2021 - 26 Approved.
-The 2022 decrease is primarily due to lower taxable temporary differences - 27 associated with pension and OPEB and amortization of deferred charges, partially offset by - 28 lower deductible temporary differences associated with property, plant and equipment and - 29 higher rate base. - 30 Any tax rate variances and variances in income taxes on items that are flowed through in rates - 31 are subject to flow-through treatment. - 32 All other differences in income tax expense are subject to earnings sharing.
+FBC is subject to corporate income taxes imposed by the Federal and BC governments.
+Current income taxes have been calculated using the flow-through (taxes payable) method, consistent with BCUC-approved past practice, at the corporate tax rate of 27 percent for 2022, which is unchanged from 2021.
+The corporate tax rates used in this Application are based on the Canada Income Tax Act and the BC Income Tax Act enacted legislation and are updated each year as part of the annual rate setting process.

+25 Income tax for 2022 is forecast to decrease by \$0.995 million or 11.7 percent compared to 2021 lower deductible temporary differences associated with property, plant and equipment and